bdkiran/nolan/README.md

 ![nolan workflow](https://github.com/bdkiran/nolan/actions/workflows/go.yml/badge.svg)

 Nolan is a tool that allows for messaging infrastrucure.
-It provides fast but resiliant messaging to build stream and Pub-Sub messaging.
+It provides fast but resiliant messaging to build stream and pub-sub messaging.

 ## Getting Started